samply/bbmri-fhir-ig/bbmri-ig/input/pagecontent/mappings.md

-﻿
-This section describes how the profiles defined in this guide relate to several other data models, mainly from other biobank-related projects.
+﻿This section describes how the profiles defined in this guide relate to several other data models, mainly from other biobank-related projects.
 Partial paths in *italic* imply slice names.

 ### BBMRI-ERIC  Directory
 The BBMRI-ERIC Directory can be found [here](https://directory.bbmri-eric.eu).